FlyingFathead/TelegramBot-OpenAI-API/README.md

   - massive list of new features, such as:
     - improved logging
     - checking for Elasticsearch on startup; multi-step exception catching
+    - Elasticsearch verbosity added for clarity
+    - Elasticsearch can now be configured via `config.ini`
     - enhanced logging (chat + bot data into separate unified logging)
     - chatlogs now have a `source` for them whenever called via function calls, so that any external data pulls are now logged more clearly
-    - overall this will make the bot very much more easily deployable
+    - overall this update makes the bot very much more easily deployable
 - v0.7431 - potential handling of API keys as textfiles moved under `config/` by default
 - v0.743 - config loading changes & streamlining
   - tidying up; all configurations are now under `config/`